kaaloo/autism/README.md

 conda env create -f environment.yml
 ```

-Then, you can activate the environment using:
+Then, for Linux and MacOS, you can activate the environment using:

 ```
 source activate autism
 ```

-for Linux and MacOS.
 In Windows, use the following command instead:

 ```
 activate autism